Starting Solids and Breastfeeding

-At 6 months a baby can handle lightly mashed fruits and veg, or whole soft pieces of banana, cheese or avocado.
-The baby should be making some chewing motions when putting these in his/her mouth.
-The more whole the food is, the more likely the baby is going to stay interested.
+At six months, a baby can handle lightly mashed fruits and veg, or whole soft pieces of banana, cheese, or avocado.
+The baby should be making some chewing motions when putting these in their mouth.
+The more whole the food is, the more likely the baby will stay interested.

 Foods to Avoid When Introducing Solids